Some improvements and fun times at TGI Friday's restraunt

 At one point, I worked as a corp rep who would go to a store to spot weaknesses and help the general manager improve efficiency and training.
 I often conducted training sessions on how to be a more efficient and effective server, including a history lesson on Friday's and a pep talk.
 I would also make suggestions to the manager about improved store appearance and operation - as simple as moving the broom and dust pan out of view from the customers to rearranging the layouts at the service bar or expediter station.
 The renderings above were for an improved layout of items in the expediter station in Tampa.
 These were posted at the station so the person stocking could have a guide.

-In the 1970s, during slow times when door staff was not on duty, a crude handwritten sign was propped up on a bar stool inside the front door.
-A server brought menus to table.
+In the 1970s, during slow times when door staff was not on duty, a crude handwritten sign was propped up on a bar stool inside the front door - Please Seat Yourself.
+A server brought the menus to the table.

 I proposed a menu box at the front door that contained menus and allowed people to take and begin reading the menu before the server approaches the table.
 This minimized the perceived wait times.

 The concept was approved and funded.
 I designed and ordered the custom-made boxes in a Victorian style to match the decor of the restaurant.

 The copy on the box read, "Please take a menu and seat yourself."